PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 ## Unfinished work

 The full Goal is not complete.
-The fast-precanonicalize orchestrator still has 308 lines.
-Its remaining body is primarily the intended ordered helper orchestration.
-Remaining state-update glue includes:
+The fast-precanonicalize orchestrator still has 294 lines.
+Its remaining body is primarily the intended ordered helper orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

-- applying NHWC AveragePool bridge layout/shape results before subsequent Pool decisions.

 The broader fixed-pipeline, exporter, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier regression work also